This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 • Privacy fences are opaque and usually made from wood or vinyl.
 They can discourage escape attempts, as they are difficult to climb and don’t allow your dog to see what’s on the other side.
 They aren’t as strong as chain link or wrought iron fences though.

-It’s essential that a reactive dog can’t get his head through the slats or gaps between wires.
-Aside from getting his head stuck, gaps that are too large could allow him to bite (or get bitten).
+It’s essential that a reactive dog can’t get their head through the slats or gaps between wires.
+Aside from getting his head stuck, gaps that are too large could allow them to bite (or get bitten).

 Blue paw